Last Updated: 7/4/23 | July 4th, 2023

-Italy is home to incredible food (give me all the gnocchi and wine), rolling green hills, cultivated vineyards, incredible lakes and mountains, a long rich history dating back thousands of years, and welcome culture.
+Italy is home to incredible food (give me all the gnocchi and wine), rolling green hills, cultivated vineyards, stunning lakes and mountains, a long rich history dating back thousands of years, and a welcoming culture.

 It is one of the most dynamic countries in the world and will live up to all the hype you’ve heard.
 It’s composed of 20 different regions, each with its own unique culture, cuisine, wine, and landscape.
 Italy is basically a confederation of different regional “countries and cultures.”

 Because there’s so much to see and do in Italy (and not everyone has a lot of time), many travelers decide to take tours when they visit Italy.